 Doing Things With Videogames

-Option 1: Following the general ‘media micro/ecology’ of Bogost, and using the theoretical frames, discourse, and models provided in Doing Things with Videogames, closely analyze a video/digital game, a game series, or set of closely-related games to explore what the game does, and how it does what it does (accounting for everything from simulation, ‘procedural’ mechanics, game ‘ideology’ and design/formal properties to player roles, identities, representation and social/technical contexts, etc).
-As sub-text, you may also speculate (using Bogost’s frames, or your own) what and how players might be ‘learning’, explicitly or incidentally, through game play – and ‘learning’ in the broadest sense of the word.
+Option 1: Following the general ‘media micro/ecology’ of Bogost, and using the theoretical frames, discourse, and models provided in Doing Things with Videogames, closely analyze a video/digital game, a game series, or set of closely-related games to explore what the game does, and how it does what it does (accounting for everything from simulation, ‘procedural’ mechanics, game ‘ideology’ and design/formal properties to player roles, identities, representation and social uses and contexts, etc).
+As sub-text, you may also speculate (using Bogost’s frames, or your own) what and how players might be ‘learning’, explicitly or incidentally, through game play – and ‘learning’, here, in the broadest sense of the word.

-500 words minimum (if useful, consider using screen shots, video capture of game play, ‘paratextual materials’, and add to wiki entry etc.)
+600 words minimum (if useful, consider using screen shots, video capture of game play, ‘paratextual materials’.)